 TheSalamanca Markets are held each Sunday between 8.30am and 3.00pm and is a great place to check out loads of local art, craft, foods and entertainment.
 If visiting the Salamanca markets with kids I recommend going first thing when it opens or later in the day.
 We hit the peak around mid-morning and it was a bit of a crush at times making it a bit tricky with kids.

 Make sure you take some time to wander the laneways around Salamanca as well to appreciate the stunning architecture and maybe slip into a café to support the local business owners.

 Royal Tasmanian Botanical Gardens

 So pretty and just moments from the CBD, the botanic gardens offer a relaxing morning or afternoon for families where the kids can run free to favourite sections such as the lily pond and Japanese gardens.
 Entry is free.

 Big Bash Cricket

 If you are fortunate to visit Hobart over the Australian summer a great family night out is to grab some tickets to the Big Bash Cricket if teams are in town.
-Cheer on the local Hobart Hurricanes and arrive early to have a walk around the suburban area of Bellerive which has picturesque outlook over the harbour back towards the city.
+Cheer on the local Hobart Hurricanes and arrive early to have a walk around the lovely suburban area of Bellerive which has a picturesque outlook over the harbour back towards the city.

 The Museum of Old and New Art (MONA) was on our list of places to visit in Hobart however we completely ran out of time with the four days we stayed.
 It is the largest privately owned museum in the Southern Hemisphere and by all reports is a quirky and stimulating place to visit.